 The Organization is required to comply with certain financial covenants and provisions in connection with the mortgage note payable.
 The requirements include maintaining a debt service coverage ratio of 1:25 to 1 and submitting audited financial statements to the bank within 120 days of fiscal year-end.
-For the fiscal year ended June 30, 2013, the Organization was not in compliance with these covenants and provisions.
-The financial institution holding the note payable did not issue a waiver for the noncompliance.
-Therefore, the entire note payable is classified as current as of June 30, 2013.
-The Organization is in compliance with all of the other provisions of the mortgage note payable, including timely submission of all monthly principal and interest payments.
-As of the date of these financial statements, management of the Organization is seeking alternative financing options to refinance this debt with another bank.
-Similar financial covenants and provisions exist with the bank debt collateralized with a certain vehicle, however, the bank associated with this debt has waived the requirements for the fiscal year ended June 30, 2013.
+For the fiscal year ended June 30, 2014, the Organization was able to obtain a waiver from the financial institution holding the note payable for the debt service coverage ratio and is in compliance with all other covenants and provisions.
+As of the date of these financial statements, management of the Organization is seeking alternative financing options to refinance this debt with another bank as the waiver has only been granted for fiscal year 2014.
+Similar financial covenants and provisions exist with the bank debt collateralized with a certain vehicle, however, the bank associated with this debt has waived the requirements for the fiscal years ended June 30, 2014.